syanenko/povgems/README.md

 If you prefere Unix, use [dxf2pov](https://github.com/syanenko/dxf2pov), which also can be compiled under Windows.

 Directory _gems/inc_ contains 2265 gem designs available for free at [Facetdiagrams](http://www.facetdiagrams.org) and already converted to POV-Ray meshes.<br>
-You can also brows and download them from [GemView](https://gemview.yesbird.online/) service.
+You can also brows and download them from [GemView](https://gemview.yesbird.online/) application.

 ## _Rendering_